Why Applied Science?

-The program leads to the Bachelor of Science in Applied Science.
-Each student’s curriculum combines a general engineering education with a carefully customized concentration in engineering and/or science as well as another area of emphasis, which may include courses taken inside the P.C.
-Rossin College of Engineering & Applied Science and may also include courses taken in one or more of the other three Colleges within the University.
+Each student's curriculum combines a general engineering education with a carefully customized concentration in engineering and/or science as well as another area of emphasis, which may include courses taken inside the P.C.
+Rossin College of Engineering and Applied Science and may also include courses taken in one or more of the other three colleges at Lehigh.

-In order to ensure the success of this individualized approach to education, Applied Science places primary emphasis on advisement.
+In order to ensure the success of this individualized approach to education, applied science places primary emphasis on advisement.
 Each student is teamed with an advisor who helps the student plan the course of study and who supervises independent study and internships.
-The advisor remains the student’s advisor throughout his or her undergraduate career.
+The advisor remains in this capacity throughout the student's undergraduate career.

-Unlike students in the traditional college programs, students in the Applied Science program of individualized study do not declare a major in a particular academic department.
+Unlike students in the traditional college programs, students in the applied science program do not declare a major in a particular academic department.
 Instead, they develop a concentration that may combine study in several areas.
-Students are encouraged by their advisor to develop the concentration in such a way that the student will be well prepared for further study in graduate school or for pursuing a particular career path.
-While the chosen concentration can be highly customized in consultation with the advisor, examples of concentrations include: Technical Communications, Digital Media, Entertainment Science, Technology/Science and Education, Technology/Science and Pre-law, Technology/Science and Pre-Medicine, Technology Management, Technology Marketing, and Engineering and Architecture.
-Many other combinations are possible.
+Students are encouraged to develop the concentration to prepare themselves for further study in graduate school or to pursue a particular career path.
+While the chosen concentration can be highly customized in consultation with the advisor, examples of concentrations include technical communications, digital media, entertainment science, technology/science and education, technology/science and pre-law, technology/science and pre-medicine, technology management, technology marketing, and engineering and architecture.